pvigier/pvigier.github.io-jekyll/_posts/2018-06-13-perlin-noise-numpy.md

 tags: pcg python
 ---

-Hi everyone, I have written an implementation of Perlin noise with numpy that is pretty fast and I want to share it with you.
+Hi everyone, I have written an implementation of Perlin noise with numpy that is pretty fast, and I want to share it with you.
 The code is available [here](https://github.com/pvigier/perlin-numpy).

 # Perlin noise